 The introduction of wireless links into communication systems based on wired links has posed a number of problems.
 These problems include different loss characteristics and different bandwidth capabilities on the wired and the wireless line, synchronization of disconnected operations, and issues involving packet forwarding.
-These problems pose significant challenges for end-to-end communication protocols.
-Two types of models have been studied [4].
+These problems pose significant challenges for endto-end communication protocols.
+Two types of models have been studied [2].
 The first model exploits the natural hop existing in the communication route to a mobile host.
-Standard communication protocols are used by wired hosts to a base station and specialized protocols are used for the final hop from the base station to the mobile hosts [3].
-The second model utilizes and tunes existing end-to-end protocols, providing help and hints along the way [5].
+Standard communication protocols are used by wired hosts to a base station and specialized protocols are used for the final hop from the base station to the mobile hosts [1].
+The second model utilizes and tunes existing end-to-end protocols, providing help and hints along the way [3].

-In this paper, we focus on the first model of communication described above, which allows us to isolate the communication between the base station and the mobile host.
-With some extensions, the technique is also applicable to the second model.
 We target our approach at the transport layer, where we provide a set of mechanisms that allow communication to be suspended and resumed.
 We assume a model where the mobile host is communicating with the rest of the network through a base station.
-This base station may be a proxy, or it may be the connection point for end-to-end communication with other hosts.
+This base station may be a proxy, or it may be the connection point for endto-end communication with other hosts.
 Often, dealing with mobility does not fit into the standard seven layer model.
 By exposing power management techniques to the application, we provide a system-level solution aimed at end-to-end communication.
 For our experiments in this paper, we concentrate on the communication between the mobile host and the base station, and for clarity assume that all communication to and from the mobile host is directed through one specific base station.
-This work can be extended to include changing base stations through techniques similar to those used in [3,5].
+This work can be extended to include changing base stations through techniques similar to those used in [1, 3].

 Current wireless communication devices typically operate in two modes: transmit mode and receive mode.
 The transmit mode is used during data transmission.
 The receive mode is the default mode for both receiving data and listening for incoming data.
 Much of the time, the wireless communication device sits idle in receive mode, and, while the power required for reception is less than the power required for transmission, this power consumption is not negligible.
-A number of solutions aimed at power management at the MAC or PHY layer have been proposed.
-With the IEEE 802.11 standard, compliant cards can exchange information about outstanding data to decide on when to wake up suspended cards.
-There are ongoing efforts to provide IEEE 802.11 compliant support for power management by introducing new features into the next generation wireless communication cards [17].
-A comparison of additional MAC layer protocol solutions can be found in [6].
-Such approaches that rely solely on techniques provided by the device cannot take application specific information into consideration when determining power management strategies.
-In comparison, our approach exposes power management efforts to the application, allowing for better informed decisions as how much and when to use power management techniques.
-Researchers have also considered hardware-level solutions to provide low power communication capabilities [24,26,28].
+The IEEE 802.11 standard provides for some power management at the lower (MAC or PHY) layers.
+Compliant cards can exchange information about outstanding data to decide on when to wake up suspended cards.
+There are ongoing efforts to provide IEEE 802.11 compliant support for power management by introducing new features into the next generation wireless communication cards [11].
+An approach that relies solely on techniques provided by the device (e.g., the 802.11 standard) cannot take application specific information into consideration when determining power management strategies.
+Researchers have also considered hardware-level solutions to provide low power communication capabilities [21, 22, 19].
 Such solutions reduce the power cost of operating in either one of the modes, and are orthogonal to our approach which addresses the amount of time the device spends in each mode.